IBM-Cloud/DevOps-Services-Docs/docs/integrations/index.md

 <a name='saucelabs'></a>
 ### Sauce Labs

 Sauce Labs provides automated functional tests that run Java&trade; or JavaScript tests against your web or mobile app as part of a continuous delivery process.
-These tests can provide valuable flow control for your project as they act as gates to prevent the deployment of bad code.
+These tests can act as gates to prevent the deployment of bad code.

 * [Integrating Sauce Labs with Bluemix DevOps Services](/docs/integrations/saucelabs_auto)